Bruce Harrell vows action on homelessness in parks, M. Lorena González responds as Seattle’s mayoral race restarts

 Harrell won 34% of the vote in the city’s crowded Aug.
 3 primary, advancing with González, who won 32%.
 He received more support from business leaders, while González was supported by more labor unions.

 Both candidates are former lawyers, and they overlapped for several years on the council.
-Harrell has staked his candidacy on a pledge to clean up the city.
+Harrell has staked his candidacy on a pledge to “restore the vibrancy” of the city.
 González has stressed she would stand up for working people, rather than large corporations.

 Lower Woodland Park